All Episodes

 Now, on the other hand, there are wonderful people that like my shows and listen.

-I'll even send over a drink, huh?
+I'll even send over and drink.

 It's so sad.

-Like I can't tell you many times in New York City I have gone out and seen somebody from another news network or somebody who does one of the late night shows, you know, because it's a very small circle.
+I can't tell you how many times in New York City I have gone out and seen somebody from another news network or somebody who does one of the late night shows, you know, because it's a very small circle.

-Everybody hangs out in the same spots, and I would never think in a million years to walk up to that person and tell them that I don't like them.
+And I would never think in a million years to walk up to that person and tell them that I don't like it.

-I mean, it's just it's absolutely anything like it.
+I mean, it's just, it's absolutely anything like it.

 And you, you know, everyone calls me a loser in my life.